-being married to someone, but not really married to him,
+being married to someone, but not fully married to him,

-being grateful to be out of that marriage,
+being grateful to be “moving on” whatever that means,

-but saddened at its death and dismayed by the load dumped upon you.
+but saddened at the very real death of our family and dismayed by the load dumped upon you.

 Its weird having an anniversary that’s not an anniversary.